 For courses using Multiple Grading Periods, the context card only displays the grade for the current grading period.
 Note that the grading period view in the Gradebook does not influence the grade display; the student context card always displays the current grading period, regardless of whether you view a prior or future grading period.

 The card also shows the number of missing assignments and late assignments .
-Missing assignments are based on course analytics data, which generates data for both online and no-submission assignments in Canvas.
+Missing assignments are based on course analytics data, which generates data for online submission assignments in Canvas.
 For submissions not submitted online, assignment calculations may not be entirely accurate as they are attempted based on the assignment’s grade and when the assignment was graded.
 Late assignments are based on assignment due date .

 View Activity Overview

 The activity section provides an overview of the student's participation compared to other students in the course.
 It is not meant to be an exact comparison and is based on the standard deviation of the student's participation and page views in the course.

 The activity level is indicated by stars that represent no participation, moderate participation, and high participation.
 For instance, a student with both high participation and high page views is probably a high-performance student who submits coursework and participates in course discussions, assignments, and other activities.
 A student with no participation or page views is most likely not engaged in the course and may need some assistance or participation encouragement.